Tools4everBV/HelloID-Conn-Prov-Target-KPN-Lisa/README.md

 ### Remarks

 - When a new user is created in KPN Lisa, a default password is generated automatically by KPN Lisa.
 That password will also be returned in the response.
 At this point that password is not send back to HelloID.
-- The WorkspaceProfile is added hardcoded in the account create.ps1 as a recommendation from the supplier.
-Because its uncommon that an account needs a different WorkspaceProfile.
-When a different WorkspaceProfile is required they can request a self-service request to KPN.
-Or we must change the connector and manage the WorkspaceProfiles as Permissions.
-- The workspace profile is exclusively added when the account is created.
-The workspace profile will not be added on a account correlation

 ### Contents

-This connector tries to omit all the person privisioning actions to the target system, some specialties will me marked below.
+This connector tries to catch all the person provisioning actions to the target system, some specialties will me highlighted below.

+#### Correlation

+correlation will match the value of the person field to the account correlation field name in the target system.
+Both fields need to be selected in the correlation configuration screen.

 #### Create